What is a Classic British Cream Tea? Learn about it and how to have your own at home, with my popular scone recipes & video tutorial.

 How To Serve/Eat British Scones

 British Scones are always sliced in half and eaten with a sweet accompaniment.
 Cream & Jam being the most popular and traditional.
 Some use clotted cream in place of whipped double (heavy) cream.
+(See photo of scones, cream & strawberries, by Mrs D).

 The Jam & Cream Debate

 There are debates in different counties, on which should be put first – the jam or the cream?
 I tend to put the jam first, as I find it easier to put cream on top, rather than the other way around.
 That said, I can’t eat a scone sandwiched together (my tiny petite genes).
-So I tend to eat separately so it doesn’t really matter for me. ** (See this pic above by my friend Diana)
+So I tend to eat separately so it doesn’t really matter for me.

 Origin Of A Cream Tea